 About Birwelco USA Inc.

-Birwelco USA Inc. (BUSA) is a leading supplier of specialized services and support for fired heaters and furnaces from design conception to turnkey implementation.
-Solutions include studies, on-line services, revamps and complete rebuilds, all with a focus on minimising downtime and maximising return on investment.
-Understanding the owner’s unique needs and delivering the turnkey solutions to meet those needs is at the core of every BUSA project.
+Birwelco USA Inc. (BUSA) is a leading supplier of specialized services and support for fired heaters and furnaces from design concept to turnkey implementation.
+Solutions include studies, on-line services, revamps and complete rebuilds, all focussed on minimizing downtime and maximizing return on investment.
+Understanding each customer’s unique needs, and delivering the optimized solutions to meet them, is at the core of every BUSA project.

 Fired Heaters & Furnaces Solutions

 BUSA’s heritage can be traced back to the 1950s when the company’s first fired heater was supplied.
 Since then, BUSA have remained focused on providing advanced heat transfer solutions for the Refining, Petrochemical & Syngas industries.